ygrek/sqlgg/overview.md

 ----

 * reuse prepared statements
+* query parameter placeholders are specific to database API, decide what to do
 * choose better names for some common cases (WHERE id = ? etc)
 * fix line numbers in error output
 * enhance error reporting